 - Digital copy of applicant’s photo in JPEG format

-- PDF scans of the passport photo page and address page
+- JPEG/PNG scans of the passport photo page and address page

 - Passport should have minimum remaining validity* of six months

 - Scan of entry/exit stamp of the last country visited

 - PDFs of confirmed return air tickets and hotel bookings

 - Separate PDFs for hotel, air ticket, and last country visited

 - *The applicant photo should be taken in a studio with white background.
 Selfie is not accepted.

 - Passport validity of six months is counted from the travel date, and not from the visa application date.